Pent-up aggression: Causes, effects, and 16 ways to manage

 How do you calm down pent-up anger?

-What does being pent-up mean?
+What does pent-up anger mean?

-What is the internal rage?
+What is the internal pent-up anger?

 Internal rage refers to intense, suppressed anger and resentment kept within, causing emotional turmoil, stress, and potentially harmful physical and psychological effects when not expressed or managed.